edmundmiller/edmundmiller.dev/src/content/post/emacs-data-analysis.md

 So NixOS has this thing where it doesn't let Python and R just go around and do their thing, installing packages here, there, and everywhere.

-I've mostly gotten around those pain points with arguably better ways of doing things those tasks are trying to accomplish.
+I've mostly gotten around those pain points with arguably better ways of doing things those tasks are trying to accomplish[^12].

 But org-mode isn't always as clever.